-Upon completion of a job, you can view the comparison reports and the out-of-sync report by using Oracle GoldenGate Veridata Web or by viewing the files themselves.
+Upon completion of a job, you can view the comparison reports and the out-of-sync report by using Oracle GoldenGate Veridata Web User Interface or by viewing the files themselves.

 You have the option to store an out-of-sync report in binary format, in XML format, or both (or none).

-OOS file: When stored in binary form, the OOS report is compatible with the Oracle GoldenGate Veridata programs.
-As such, it can be viewed from the Oracle GoldenGate Veridata Web interface, and it also can be used as the basis for re-comparing rows that were out of synchronization.
+OOS file: When stored in binary form, the OOS report contains out-of-sync comparison results that are used for viewing row differences using the Oracle GoldenGate Veridata Web Interface, and the report is also used to re-compare out-of-sync rows later.
 To re-compare rows, you select run options to execute another confirmation step, which compares the current state of just those rows and then reports which ones remain out-of-sync after replication or another restorative procedure has been applied.